neomatrix369/refactoring-developer-habits/README.md

 Feel free to contribute to it, create a pull request with your views.

-Make proposals, share ideas and discuss with the community at #tdd on the [International Software Craftsmanship slack channel](http://softwarecraftsmanship.slack.com).
+Make proposals, share ideas and discuss with the community at #tdd channel on the [International Software Craftsmanship slack organisation](http://softwarecraftsmanship.slack.com).